alcarinn/alcarinn.github.io/README.md

 Globally, we observe a lot of changes over the years and three are significant:
 <ol>
-    <li>The topic of the <b>climate</b> has largely <b>gained</b> in importance during the two past years.</li>
+    <li>The topic of <b>climate</b> has largely <b>gained</b> importance during the two past years.</li>
-    <li>The theme of the <b>immigration</b> has <b>lost</b> in importance over the last legislature.</li>
+    <li>The theme of <b>immigration</b> has <b>lost</b> importance over the last legislature.</li>
-    <li>Between 2015 and 2017, the question of the <b>AVS</b> (Assurance-Vieillesse et Survivants) has also considerably <b>grown</b> in importance.</li>
+    <li>Between 2015 and 2017, the question of <b>AVS</b> (Assurance-Vieillesse et Survivants) has also considerably <b>grown</b> in importance.</li>
 </ol>

 These changes could be explained by the actualities e.g., votations, crisis, bombing, etc...
 We will focus on the first and main change, the climate change.
-During the past years, all the parties have started talking often about the global warming and the protection of the environment.
-The PLR and the PS have respectively <b>increased of approximately 25 and 40 times their communication about the climate</b> (in proportion).
-About 50% of the communication of the green party in 2019 is also about the climate, more than the other green (liberal) party, 36%.
+During the past years, all the parties have started talking often about global warming and the protection of the environment.
+The PLR and the PS have respectively <b>increased about 25 and 40 times their communication about climate</b> (in proportion).
+About 50% of the communication of the green party in 2019 is also about climate, more than the other green (liberal) party, 36%.
 Thus the <i>Green Wave</i> has submerged until the twittersphere.

 ## Green is the new black
-Studying the tweets and communication of the parties is interesting but we now want to observe whether this <b>evolution in the communication led to a change into the political landscape</b>.
+Studying the tweets and communication of the parties is interesting but we now want to observe whether this <b>evolution in the communication has led to a change in the political landscape</b>.
 Has the growing interest in climate on social media had an impact on the results of the 2019 elections ?
 <div id="electionsEvolution" style="min-width: 310px; height: 400px; margin: auto"></div>

 As expected, we observe one main evolution in the results which is...
 The <i>Green Wave</i>!
 While most of the parties have decreased their seats in the parliament by one or two seats, both green parties have tripled the number of seats they had. <b>The <i>Green Wave</i> has struck again</b> and this time it is not on the twittersphere but in the Swiss parliament.
-These results show that the growth of the climate topic is not just a trend on social media but reflect the decisions of the Swiss people to vote for parties which put climate as the number one topic.
+These results show that the growth of the climate topic is not just a trend on social media but reflects the decisions of the Swiss people to vote for parties that put climate as the number one topic.

 # 5. Conclusion
 Through this project, we first observe that the <b>tweets are representative of the ideologies of the different parties</b>.
 The keywords used, the top tweets and the topics addressed match their beliefs.
-Indeed, Twitter became a direct way for the politicians to discuss with their followers and the politicians are mostly coherent in their beliefs, whatever the channel of information.
-We also notice that <b>all the parties increased their communications about the climate</b>.
-In 2015, the climate was the top topic only for the two green parties and was only approximately 6% of the topics addressed.
-In 2019, it is the top one topic for four parties and is approximately 34% of the topics addressed, which corresponds to an increase of five times more the 2015 percentage.
+Indeed, Twitter became a direct way for politicians to discuss with their followers.
+Moreover politicians are mostly coherent in their beliefs, whatever the channel of information.
+We also notice that <b>all the parties increased their communication about climate</b>.
+In 2015, climate was the top topic only for the two green parties and represented only 6% of the topics addressed.
+In 2019, it is the top one topic for four parties and represents approximately 34% of the topics addressed, which corresponds to a five times increase from 2015.
 Finally, <b>only the green parties increased their representation in the Swiss parliament</b> in 2019.
-The population preferred to vote for parties who were already talking about climate in 2015.
+The population preferred to vote for parties that were already talking about climate in 2015.
 How might this trend evolve over the next 4 years ?

 <div id="adaImage" align="center">
     <br>